Diary of a Muzungu is a personal travel blog.

 All comments are moderated – and acknowledged.
 Let’s keep comments positive and have a personal and meaningful conversation.

-I love to read your comments but if I find them wildly off-topic, too self-promotional or even offensive, I reserve the right to edit, delete, and block any and all inappropriate or unnecessary comments on this blog as I see fit.
+I love to read your comments but if I find them wildly off-topic, too self-promotional or even offensive, I reserve the right to edit, delete, and block any and all inappropriate or unnecessary comments blog as I see fit.

 But you wouldn’t do that anyway – if you read Diary of a Muzungu, you’re far too cool.